Rahul21j/Vehicle_Image_clf_SVC/README.md

+# Values of Confusion_Marix and Accuracy_Score vary each time you run your code.
-1 - Downloaded a set of images of cars and bikes.
+1 - Download a set of images of cars and bikes and save them differently in unique folder.
+Save those folders in a parent folder.
 2 - Create a dataframe by iterating over the image.
 3 - from sklearn.model_selection import train_test_split & from sklearn.svm import SVC
 4 - Fit the model